utopia-php/orchestration/README.md

     - `workdir` [String]

-        The default directory in the container commands will run in.
+        The default directory in which the container commands will run.

     - `volumes` [Array]